DoomedMean/Attendance/README.md

 ## 👤 Author

-Built as a personal portfolio project demonstrating full-stack development with modern .NET and Vue 3 ecosystems.
+Project  full-stack development with modern .NET and Vue 3 ecosystems.

 ---